dspydev/python-projects/poisson-defect-analysis-py/README.md

 # Introduction

 The purpose of this case study is to analyze the defect patterns in a manufacturing process, using the Poisson distribution to model the number of defects occurring in a fixed interval of time.

+The Poisson distribution is a mathematical model used to predict the number of events happening in a fixed time or space.
+It's helpful when events are rare, separate, and happen at a constant rate.
+It's named after the French mathematician Siméon Denis Poisson.

 Based on the available information and assumptions, I will examine the probabilities of different defect scenarios, generate a dataset of defect counts, and calculate summary statistics for the dataset.

 # Problems